WorkOfStan/web-pages-to-pdf/README.md

 ## Features

-- Parse Pocket HTML export to extract URLs and labels.
+- Parse Pocket CSV export to extract URLs and labels.
 - Download web pages as PDFs.
 - Organize PDFs in folders named by label.
 - Fallback to Wayback Machine archive if original URL is inaccessible.